 Spoiler Free Preview

 “Therefore thus saith the Lord, Behold, I will bring evil upon them, which they shall not be able to escape; and though they shall cry unto me, I will not hearken unto them.”

 “Movin on up, to the eastside.
 To a deluxe apartment in the sky.”

 To understand Jordan Peele’s new movie, Us, is to understand you’re not watching a typical film.

 You’re essentially watching one giant metaphor.

-As Peele has explained in interviews and as many others have pointed out, the title itself is a double meaning, that it also be seen as a metaphor for U.S., as in United States, an many have seen the film on commentary on fear of the other in the era of Trump.
+As Peele has explained in interviews and as many others have pointed out, the title itself has a double meaning, that it can also be seen as a metaphor for U.S., as in United States, and many have seen the film on commentary on fear of the other in the era of Trump.